 The learning and teaching methods include:

-2 hour lab session per week, including one lab session for the in-semester test
+Weekly lab session, including one lab session for the in-semester test

 The lab sessions will put into practice the theoretical concepts covered in the lectures.